-Although the overhead peaked at 4%, we conclude that on average, the overhead is reasonable and practical for computation-intensive applications.
+Although the overhead peaked at 4%, the average overhead over all the benchmarks (shown as GM in Table 2(a)) is 1%.
+Thus, we conclude that on average, the overhead is reasonable and practical for computation-intensive applications.
 As we continue to develop effective optimizations for MATLAB programs, we will work on techniques to use OSR points in locations where subsequent optimizations are likely to offset this cost and therefore increase performance.

-4.2.2 Effectiveness of Selective Inlining With OSR
+5.2.2 Effectiveness of Selective Inlining With OSR

 Our objective here is to show that our approach can be used to support dynamic optimization.
 So, we measured the execution times of the benchmarks when dynamic inlining is enabled.
 When an OSR is triggered, we inline call sites in the corresponding loop nest.
-Column With OSR of Table II(b) shows the results of this experiment.
+Column With OSR of Table 2(b) shows the results of this experiment.